vitessio/website/content/en/docs/14.0/reference/vreplication/movetables.md

 #### --tablet_types
 **optional**\
-**default** `--vreplication_tablet_type` parameter value for the tablet. `--vreplication_tablet_type` has the default value of "PRIMARY,REPLICA".\
+**default** `--vreplication_tablet_type` parameter value for the tablet. `--vreplication_tablet_type` has the default value of "in_order:REPLICA,PRIMARY".\
 **string**

 <div class="cmd">

-Source tablet types to replicate from (e.g. primary, replica, rdonly).
-Defaults to --vreplication_tablet_type parameter value for the tablet, which has the default value of "PRIMARY,REPLICA".
+Source tablet types to replicate from (e.g. PRIMARY, REPLICA, RDONLY).
+Defaults to --vreplication_tablet_type parameter value for the tablet, which has the default value of "in_order:REPLICA,PRIMARY".

 </div>